The Ethics of Diet

-The Ethics of Diet: A Catena of Authorities Deprecatory of the Practice of Flesh-eating is an 1883 book by English humanitarian Howard Williams, published by F. Pitman and John Heywood.
-It presents a chronological anthology of historical figures who criticised meat-eating, including philosophers, poets, physicians, and reformers, compiling moral and philosophical arguments against animal consumption from antiquity to the nineteenth century.
-Originally serialised in The Dietetic Reformer and Vegetarian Messenger, it was later issued in book form.
+The Ethics of Diet: A Catena of Authorities Deprecatory of the Practice of Flesh-eating is an 1883 book by the English writer and humanitarian Howard Williams, published by F. Pitman and John Heywood.
+The book is a chronological anthology of writers who criticised meat-eating, including philosophers, poets, physicians, religious figures, and reformers.
+It was first serialised in The Dietetic Reformer and Vegetarian Messenger before publication in book form.

-The book contributed to early debates on the ethics of eating meat and to the growth of the Victorian vegetarian movement.
-It influenced figures such as Henry S. Salt, Leo Tolstoy, Mohandas Gandhi, and Jaime de Magalhães Lima.
-The work has since been recognised as a foundational text in the history of vegetarianism and has been reissued in several revised and translated editions.
+The Ethics of Diet has been discussed in histories of vegetarianism and the Victorian vegetarian movement.
+It influenced writers and activists including Henry S. Salt, Leo Tolstoy, Mohandas Gandhi, and Jaime de Magalhães Lima.
+Revised, abridged, and translated editions were published after the first edition, and a new edition edited by Carol J. Adams was published by the University of Illinois Press in 2003.